Award-winning Filmmaker & Distinguished Scholar

 The Art of Dissent, which is co-produced by NUtech Ventures and Czech TV in Prague, is my first feature film.
 I created a film company , Fox Hollow Films, which along with FRMOL Productions, Czech TV, NUtech Ventures, produced The Art of Dissent.
 I have new films and docuseries in development.

 I am the fist person in my family to go to college and take nothing for granted.
-I am an avid swimmer and reader, I love having one foot in the film and art worlds and the other in a major research university.
+I love having one foot in the film and art worlds and the other in a major research university.
 It’s the best of all possible worlds.
 As a First Gen faculty member, I consider teaching one of society’s highest callings.

 Films in Development

-I am directing two new films and have a docuseries planned.
-The next movie, Before September (in development with filming and researching), explores terrorism in the United States before 9/11 and focuses on its impact on American society, politics and culture.
-I will partner again with Susan Pahke, JD, and Susan will do the legal research, co-write the script with me, and work the second camera.
+I am directing three new films and have a docuseries planned.
+The next movie, Seasons of COVID is currently underway.
+I’m partnering again with Susan Pahlke (JD) on this film. which explores the impact of the COVID-19 pandemic on Nebraska.
+Susan and I are also working together on Before September (in development with filming and researching), which explores terrorism in the United States before 9/11 and focuses on its impact on American society, politics and culture.

 The Peril of Dissent, has been in development for 15 years.
 I’ve filmed over 40 interviews and plan to complete filming in Europe and North American in Summer 2021 with Susan Pahlke.
 In Autumn 2022, we will begin production.